IBM/cics-bundle-maven/README.md

    * `region` - The name of the region that the bundle should be installed to

   Now if you run the Maven build it will create the CICS bundle as above, and install this in CICS.
   Each time you make a change to the Java project and rerun the build it will redeploy the bundle and publish your changes.

+  Typically you won't want this deployment to happen in every environment that the build is run.
+Placing this execution in a separate Maven profile that is only enabled in development environments is suggested.

 ## Using nightly/snapshot development builds